vaminator/vamtb/README.md

   Database:
-  vamtb dbsscan will scan your vars and create or if modification time is higher, update database vamtb db allows running simple commands against the DB
+  vamtb dbsscan will scan your vars and create or if modification time is higher, update database vamtb -f sapuzex.Cooking_Lesson.1 dbdel will remove any reference to var and files in the DB

   Dependency graph (uses database) vamtb graph will graph your collection one graph per var